sunbird-content-plugins/org.ekstep.questionunit.reorder/README.md

-# org.ekstep.questionunit.reorderwords
+# org.ekstep.questionunit.reorder
 Plugin to reorder options in the question